kuya-kukwa/my-next14-app/EXPIRED_JWT_FIX.md

    ```

 3. **Simulate expiration (optional):**
-   - Wait for your JWT to expire (usually 15 minutes to 1 hour)
+   - Wait for your JWT to expire (usually 3 days)
    - Refresh the page
    - **Expected**: Token automatically cleared, app remains functional
    - Try to upload avatar